shadders/JavaBitcoin/README.md

   - Build the jar: jar cmf manifest.mf JavaBitcoin.jar -C classes . -C resources .
   - Build the documentation: javadoc @doc-list
   - Copy JavaBitcoin.jar and the 'lib' directory to wherever you want to store the executables.
   - Create a shortcut to start JavaBitcoin using java.exe for a command window or javaw.exe for GUI only.
-For example:

-      java.exe -Xmx512m -jar path-to-executables\JavaBitcoin.jar PROD

 Install